IdeaBlade/Breeze/README.md

 The Breeze source is free, open-source, and available here on GitHub.
 If you don't need the full source code, you can download one of the official releases.

 ###[Runtime 0.54](http://www.breezejs.com/sites/all/packages/breeze-runtime-0.54.zip)
 Includes breeze.debug.js and its minified version, breeze.js.
-The package also includes Breeze.webApi.dll and Irony.dll for building backend services with an ASP Web API.
+The runtime package also includes Breeze.webApi.dll and Irony.dll for building backend services with an ASP Web API.

 ###[Runtime + samples 0.54](http://www.breezejs.com/sites/all/packages/breeze-runtime-plus-0.54.zip)
 Includes the runtime package above plus the code samples and the DocCode companion to the Breeze online documentation.